 Posted: Nov 8, 2013 7:00 AM by Robert Preidt

-The study was scheduled for presentation Friday at the ACAAI's annual meeting, in Baltimore.
-The data and conclusions should be viewed as preliminary until published in a peer-reviewed journal.
+This study was presented at a medical meeting, so it should be viewed as preliminary until published in a peer-reviewed journal.

 SOURCE: American College of Allergy, Asthma and Immunology, news release, Nov.
 8, 2013

 Copyright (c) 2012 HealthDay.
 All rights reserved.